voxie/training-modules/Infrastructure/Kubernetes/02-kubernetes-architecture.md

 ## The Test

-1. Create a diagram showing kubernetes architecture.
+1. Create a diagram showing kubernetes architecture showing all node components on master and on the nodes.
 Include the following components:
-    * Kubernetes Master (High Availability)
+    * Kubernetes master (with high availability)
-        * Show all node components on master and on the nodes (minions)
-    * Kubernetes Nodes
+    * Kubernetes nodes
-    * Kube-Api
+    * kube-api
     * kube-proxy
     * kube-ctl